TravelByRocket/synodic-co/_posts/2022-04-05-geopdf-to-geojson.md

 }
 ```

-This works perfectly for a majority of the maps but
+This works perfectly for most of the maps but

 ### References